 Servers in a cluster system monitor whether or not other servers in the cluster are active.
-The following are the heartbeat resources being used:

-(1) LAN heartbeat resource dedicated to interconnect (kernel mode)

-(2) Public LAN heartbeat (kernel mode)

-Heartbeat Resource Name Kernel mode LAN heartbeat resource (1)(2)

-lankhb

-Abbreviation
+- (1) Kernel mode LAN heartbeat (primary interconnect) - (2) Kernel mode LAN heartbeat (secondary interconnect) - (3) BMC heartbeat

-Functional OverviewA kernel mode module uses a LAN to monitor whether or not servers are active.
+Type of Heartbeat Resource Abbreviation Functional Overview Kernel mode LAN heartbeat resource (1), (2) lankhb A kernel mode module uses a LAN to monitor whether or not servers are active.
+BMC heartbeat bmchb A module uses BMC to monitor whether or not servers are active.

-◆ At least one kernel mode LAN heartbeat resource needs to be set.
+♦ At least one kernel mode LAN heartbeat resource needs to be set.
 Setting up more than two is recommended.
-Setting both LAN heartbeat resources dedicated to interconnection and Public LAN heartbeat resource simultaneously is recommended.